Unicamp-OpenPower/main-site/calendar.md

 pager: true
 ---

 We organize one talk per month and post the videos in YouTube.
-Take a look in our [Schedule](news) and in our previous talks:
+Take a look in our  previous talks [videos]:
 {.lead}